History of Halle Berry in Timeline

 February 1992: Met David Justice

-1992: Breakthrough role in Boomerang
+1992: Breakthrough Film Role in Boomerang

 Loading Video...

-1992: Estrangement from father
+1992: Estrangement from Father

-In 1992, Halle Berry mentioned she had been estranged from her father since childhood and was unsure if he was still alive.
+In 1992, Halle Berry mentioned that she had been estranged from her father since childhood and was unsure if he was still alive.

-1992: Starred in Kings
+1992: Acted in Kings

 January 1, 1993: Married David Justice

-November 1993: Ronan sued Berry for unpaid loans
+November 1993: Ronan Sued Berry

 1994: Role in The Flintstones

-In 1994, Halle Berry appeared in "The Flintstones".
+In 1994, Halle Berry appeared in "The Flintstones," adding to her growing list of film credits.

 Loading Video...